toddmccready/bayinx/README.md

-# <ins>Bay</ins>esian <ins>In</ins>ference with JA<ins>X</ins>
+# `Bayinx`: <ins>Bay</ins>esian <ins>In</ins>ference with JA<ins>X</ins>

-The endgoal of this project is to build a Bayesian inference library that is similar in feel to `Stan`(where you can define a probabilistic model with syntax that is equivalent to how you would write it out on a chalkboard) but allows for arbitrary models(e.g., ones with discrete parameters) and offers a suite of "machinery" to fit the model; this means I want to expand upon `Stan`'s existing toolbox of methods for estimation(point optimization, variational methods, MCMC) while keeping everything performant(hence using `JAX`).
+The endgoal of this project is to build a Bayesian inference library that is similar in feel to `Stan`(where you can define a probabilistic model with syntax that is similar to how you would write it out on a chalkboard) but allows for arbitrary models(e.g., ones with discrete parameters) and offers a suite of "machinery" to fit the model; this means I want to expand upon `Stan`'s existing toolbox of methods for estimation(point optimization, variational methods, MCMC) while keeping everything performant(hence using `JAX`).

 In the short-term, I'm going to focus on:
 1) Implementing as much machinery as I feel is enough.